gohugoio/hugo/content/en/functions/GetPage.md

 `.GetPage` returns a page of a given `path`.
 Both `Site` and `Page` implements this method.
 The `Page` variant will, if given a relative path -- i.e. a path without a leading `/` -- try look for the page relative to the current page.

 {{% note %}}
 **Note:** We overhauled and simplified the `.GetPage` API in Hugo 0.45.
 Before that you needed to provide a `Kind` attribute in addition to the path, e.g. `{{ .Site.GetPage "section" "blog" }}`.
-This will still work, but is now superflous.
+This will still work, but is now superfluous.
 {{% /note %}}